The What, Why, and How of Git and GitHub

 Unpacking How: Git and GitHub in Action

-In the following pages, we’ll guide you through installing Git, setting up a GitHub account, and configuring both.
-The rest of the chapter will explore the intricacies of working with Git and GitHub through a realistic example and three common scenarios for managing project codebases.
-You’ll also have the opportunity to practice these skills using pre-prepared problems.
+In the following chapter pages, we’ll guide you through installing Git, setting up a GitHub account, and configuring both.
+The rest of the chapter explores working with Git and GitHub through a realistic example and three common scenarios for managing project codebases, with opportunities to practice using pre-prepared problems.

-These approaches makes it challenging to grasp Git and GitHub basics and often sends users down endless rabbit holes trying to piece together a cohesive understanding.
-It also complicates extending beyond basic usage, as it’s not clear how these concepts apply to or can be implemented in your own work.
+Before diving in, I want to address a common complaint: many Git and GitHub introductions present commands out of context or as need-to-know information, making it hard to see the big picture.
+This approach makes grasping the basics challenging and often sends users down rabbit holes trying to piece together a cohesive understanding.
+It also complicates extending beyond basic usage, as it’s unclear how concepts apply to your own work.

-To mitigate these sources of confusion, the following section offers high-level key takeaways about how Git and GitHub interact with your project materials and with each other.
+To mitigate this confusion, the following section offers high-level key takeaways about how Git and GitHub interact with your project materials and with each other.
 We can divide this interaction into three main categories:

 Version Control on Your Device

-When prompted for tracking, Git uses a heuristic to compare files in your project directory to determine if a file has changed or is new.
-This method of change detection is not always perfect and may sometimes mistakenly identify significantly altered files as new ones 18.
+When tracking changes, Git uses a heuristic to compare files in your project directory and determine if a file has changed or is new.
+This change detection method is not always perfect and may sometimes mistakenly identify significantly altered files as new ones 19.
+Depending on the Git version, this may occur when renaming or moving a tracked file.
+Some versions interpret this as both creating a new file (with the new name or location) and deleting the old file 19,20.
+This can make reviewing the project’s version history confusing!

 Command-Line Application